 How are cabin assignments made?

 Campers are placed in living units with camp staff and other campers who will be the best fit for a great time at camp.
 Parents/guardians will provide detailed information that will be used to make living unit placements.

 Most living units have two camper cabins.
 Campers are placed in cabins with other campers of a similar age.
 Cabins are not necessarily separated by gender.
 Parents/guardians may indicate their preference regarding the age and gender of the other campers in their child's cabin room.
 (Cabin rooms are separate, and most cabin rooms do not have doors.
 Changing areas are provided in each cabin.)

 If your camper is registering for camp along with a friend or family member of a similar age, please contact us if you would like them to be placed in the same camp unit.
 We are not able to guarantee that campers will be placed in the same cabin.
 However, it is likely that they can be placed in the same living unit, which means they can spend nearly the entire day together.

 How do parents and campers communicate while at camp?

 Campers are encouraged to write letters home to tell their family and friends all about camp.
 And families and friends are encouraged to write letters to campers.
 Mail for campers is dropped off at camp when you drop off your camper and will be delivered to your camper throughout the week.
 As a screen-free and electronics-free camp, campers do not communicate using phones while at camp.
 However, parents/guardians are welcome to call camp and speak with a camp staff member anytime!

 How are medications handled at camp?

 All camper medications, whether over-the-counter or prescription, are kept safely locked in the camp health center.
-Medications are administered by our camp health center volunteer, usually a nurse.
+Medications are administered by our camp health center staff, usually a nurse.
 Camp does not provide any medications.
 Medications brought to camp must be in their original container.

 Can I visit camp?